Tesla Autopilot: Full Self Driving (Robotaxi)

-On 22 June 2025 Tesla launched their commercial taxi service Robotaxi to a small group of invited users in Austin, Texas.
-Except for having "Robotaxi" written on the front doors the vehicles were claimed by Tesla to be unmodified cars from their factory.
+On June 22, 2025, Tesla launched their commercial taxi service Robotaxi to a small group of invited users in Austin, Texas.
+Tesla said the vehicles were unmodified cars from their factory, with "Robotaxi" written on the front doors.
 Rides were priced at a flat rate of $4.20 within a geofenced area.
 While no one was in the driver's seat, a Tesla employee was still present in the front passenger seat for safety reasons.
-The service area in Austin has expanded four times since the initial launch, making it twelve times larger than the original service area.
+The service area in Austin has expanded four times since the initial launch and currently covers 245 mi2.

-On 1 August 2025, Tesla launched Robotaxi in San Francisco, though an employee is present in the driver seat due to legal requirements.
+On August 1, 2025, Tesla launched Robotaxi in San Francisco, although an employee is present in the driver seat due to legal requirements.
 The service area covers the entire Bay Area.
+As of March 2026, Tesla only has a permit in California for cars that have a Tesla-employed driver.

-In September 2025, Tesla received regulatory approval to begin testing Robotaxi in Nevada.
+In September 2025, Tesla received regulatory approval to begin testing Robotaxi in Nevada and Arizona.
+In November 2025, Tesla received permits to begin operating Robotaxi in Arizona.

+In late January 2026, Tesla launched Robotaxi services within Austin without a Tesla employee in the car.
+As of May 2026, Tesla is operating 22 fully driverless cars in Austin, six in Houston, and two in Dallas, during daylight and evening hours.